appview-team/appview/README.md

 ## 💎 Features

 - Generate metrics on process and application performance.
-- Generate events, reporting on network, file, and http/s activity.
+- Generate events, reporting on network, file, logs, console messages and http/s activity.
 - Capture (decrypted) payload data without the need for keys.
 - Generate a stack trace, and a core dump when an application crashes.
 - Generate network flow information.
 - Create a report on unique file and network activity.
 - Install AppView in a Kubernetes cluster.
 - Secure file and network access in an application.
+- Instrument both static and dynamic executables.
+- Attach to processes *while they are running* or start when the process does.
+- Normalize and forward metrics and events, in real time, to remote systems.
+- Summarize metrics and detect protocols.

 ## ✨ Example